incommatose/grafana2hashcat/README.md

 # Grafana2Hashcat

-A conversion tool to transform Grafana-style password hashes into Hashcat-compatible format for `Hash Cracking`.
+_Grafana2Hashcat is a lightweight conversion tool to transform Grafana-style password hashes into Hashcat-compatible format for `Hash Cracking`._

 ![Static Badge](https://img.shields.io/badge/Go-1.20%2B-blue?logo=go)

+Grafana is an open-source analytics and monitoring platform commonly used for visualizing metrics, logs, and dashboards.
+In modern versions, Grafana stores user passwords by default using the PBKDF2-HMAC-SHA256 algorithm to securely hash credentials before saving them to the database.

-# ✨ Features
+## ✨ Features
 - Converts Grafana's SHA256 hashes to Hashcat format (`sha256:10000:<salt>:<hash>`)
 - Handles hexadecimal hash decoding and Base64 encoding
 - Batch processing of multiple hashes
 - Lightweight and fast (no external dependencies)

-# 🛠️ Installation
+## 🛠️ Installation

 Prerequisites:
 - **Go 1.20+** (for building from source)